Post Malone Ordered 500 Chicken Wings For Him And His Crew

 — KISR (@KISR93) March 16, 2019

-“He ordered 500 chicken wings, so regular customers were complaining because they couldn’t get in,” a source said, according to Tucson.com.
+“He ordered 500 chicken wings, so regular customers were complaining because they couldn’t get in,” a source said, according to the Arizona Daily Star.
 “Post loves his chicken hot and says it’s the only place worth visiting whenever he’s in London.”

 Not only does Malone seem to heavily rely on Postmates for his food and beverage needs while he is touring, but he also reviews many of the places he orders food from on the road.
 Not surprisingly, chicken happens to be the one dish he seeks out the most often while on tour.